×

 8 Specify your hosted cluster namespace.

-9 Specify the supported OKD version that you want to use, for example, 4.14.0-x86_64.
+9 Specify the supported OKD version that you want to use, for example, 4.17.0-multi.
 If you are using a disconnected environment, replace <ocp_release_image> with the digest image.
 To extract the OKD release image digest, see Extracting the OKD release image digest.

 Next steps